mnbi/rus3/README.md

   identifier in Ruby.
 So, it is possible that some collision of identifiers.
 - Nested definition of procedure can use outside.
+- All characters and strings are treated as encoded in UTF-8.

 Some of these may be disappeared in the future version, or may not be.